medavox/seba/README.md

 You can provide a different `MyTexts.resx` file if you would prefer the block names in another language.

 Next, you need to run the `game-files-processor` module to extract from the game files only the information the web app needs.
+* make sure to run the gradle task `game-files-processor:convertTextFilesToString`
+* the run the actual main function by `nodeRun`